National Award for Enduring Architecture: Background

 The Award for Enduring Architecture recognises achievement for the design of buildings of outstanding merit, which remain important as high quality works of architecture when considered in the contemporary context.
 Nominations for the award can be made by AIA members, non-members and non-architects, but they must provide adequate material and information supporting a nomination for consideration of the jury.
 The Award also provides opportunity to recognise buildings that were not previously submitted into the annual awards programs.

 The Award was initially called the National 25 Year Award when it was established in 2003.
 In 2007 the award name was changed to the '25 Year Award for Enduring Architecture' later becoming the 'National Award for Enduring Architecture' in 2011.
 The American Institute of Architects has awarded a 25 Year Award annually since 1969.
 The ACT Chapter of the Australian Institute of Architects inaugurated the first '25 Year Award' for architecture in Australia in 1995.

+The average age of the 23 projects awarded between 2003 and 2025 is 40 years.